skoech/framework-comparison/README.md

 + No dependencies- Zola comes as a single executable with Sass compilation, syntax highlighting, table of contents and many other features that traditionally require setting up a dev environment or adding some JavaScript libraries to your site.
 + Augmented Markdown- Zola comes with [shortcodes](https://www.getzola.org/documentation/content/shortcodes/) and [internal links](https://www.getzola.org/documentation/content/linking/) to make it easier to write your content.
 + Comes with breadcrumbs- enables easy navigation.
-+ Syntax highligted code samples.
++ Syntax highlighted code samples.
 + Blog support.
 + Search bar.
 + Ease of use (lower learning curve)- From the CLI to the template engine, everything is designed to be intuitive.